 Understand Your Premium Factors

-Your experience modification rating (EMR) compares your claims history to similar small businesses and directly impacts what you pay.
-Even one workplace injury can affect your rates for three years, so knowing how classification codes and payroll size factor into calculations helps you plan better.
+Your experience modification rating (EMR) compares your claims history to similar businesses and directly impacts premiums.
+One workplace injury can affect rates for three years, so understanding how classification codes and payroll size factor into calculations helps you plan accordingly.

 - 2